Real world problems

-London is the center of the world’s gold trade and most of the world’s gold is traded in 12.4-kilo bars.
+London is the center of the world’s gold trade, and most of the world’s gold is traded in 12.4 kg bars.
 However, many savers prefer to buy small gold items such as coins and plates.
-In addition, many bullion dealers favor sales of these products, as small coins and plates have the highest profit margins.
+In addition, many bullion dealers favour sales of these products, as small coins and plates have the highest profit margins.

-These products are made either from mining concentrates or, for example, from larger gold bars like the 12.4-kilo bars.
+These products are made either from mining concentrates or, for example, from larger gold bars like the 12.4 kg bars.
 Often mine concentrates or larger bars have to be delivered to the refinery from another country.

 Gold has not run out, and gold is not running out of the world, as some claim.
 These individuals have probably never been involved with the larger international gold market.
 So, it is understandable that they do not understand the life cycle of gold and the challenges of the real world.

-It is good to remember one undeniable fact: new gold mined increases the total supply of gold by only 1% annually.
-The remaining 99% already exist, in large warehouses, jewelry, and people’s homes around the world.
-The laws of supply and demand also move this 99%.
-If gold is “not available” the current owners believe that the price of gold is too low, or the people simply do not want to exchange gold for the weakening euro or dollar.
+It is good to remember one undeniable fact: the new gold mined increases the total supply of gold by only 1% annually.
+The remaining 99% already exist in large warehouses, jewellery and people’s homes around the world.
+The laws of supply and demand also move the 99%.
+If gold is “not available”, the current owners believe that the price of gold is too low or the people simply do not want to exchange gold for the weakening euro or dollar.

-It is reasonable to assume that once the worst peak of the panic caused by the coronavirus subsides, factories open, air traffic normalizes, and the gold market will return to normal.
+It is reasonable to assume that once the worst peak of the panic caused by the coronavirus subsides, factories open, air traffic normalises and the gold market will return to normal.